QAP10/core/README.md

 # core
-For rigorous monitoring in a demanding environment
+Assurance quality in a demanding environment